manjaripokala/ParallelAlgorithms_Su20/README.md

 How to connect to EC2 instance?

-1)Navigate to assignment directory locally then
+1) Navigate to assignment directory locally

 2) ssh -i "hw3.pem" ubuntu@ec2-18-234-171-144.compute-1.amazonaws.com